Monday, February 22, 2010

 B: I admire the fact that the lyrics as a whole are one great double entendre/analogy/whatever.

-A: This is the kind of thing I’ve fallen head over heels for in innumerable Balkan finals, but to hear it as an entry proper is somehow shocking.
-It’s charming, but can’t quite work.
-Gets better as it goes along, to be sure.
+A: Despite this being the kind of thing I’ve fallen head over heels for in innumerable Balkan finals over the years, to hear it as an entry proper is somehow shocking.
+It’s charming but can’t quite work, although it does get better as it goes along.

 V: Love the dress.
-Love the performance, too, such that it is, but I can’t believe the bookmakers in the UK had it down as a favourite.
+Love the performance, too, such as it is.
+That said, I can’t believe the bookmakers in the UK had this down as a favourite.

 21 Norway